 Hello, world!
 I’m Mike Bramble and I am in the Planetary Geoscience graduate program at Brown University.
 I apply remote sensing techniques to quantify planetary geochemistry and surface processes.

-- Using laboratory experiments to constrain how infrared emissivity spectra alter due to changing porosity, grain size, and albedo on airless bodies
+- Using laboratory experiments to constrain how infrared emissivity spectra alter due to near-surface thermal gradients produced on airless bodies

 - Remote characterization of the Northeast Syrits Major candidate landing site for the Mars 2020 rover

 - Constraining carbonate formation mechanisms in Nili Fossae, Mars via manual and automated analyses of remote hyperspectral data